natehouk/flow-ai-hackathon-2023/README.md

 OPENAI_API_KEY="<openai-api-key>"
 WHISPER_API_KEY="<whisper-api-key>"
 GPT_MODEL="gpt-3.5-turbo"
-SYSTEM_PROMPT="You are a snarky news analyst at Goldman Saches.
-Your job is to summarize the data inputs you receive.
-Be concise.
-Show most important information at the top.
-Highlight important parts in bold using Markdown.
-Use bullet points.
-Display information, in plain facts, and statements."
+SYSTEM_PROMPT="Follow these rules: \n* Your job is to summarize data inputs into bullet points.
+* Be concise.
+* Always show most important information as the top bullet point.
+* Emphasize important parts in bold using HTML.
+* Companies, names and proper nouns should be in italic using HTML.
+* Extremely important information should be colored red using HTML.
+* Never write more than five bullet points.
+* The bullet points, bold and italic should be formatted using HTML."
 ```

 Remember that your costs will be affected by the GPT model chosen.